Yangzhou: Rail

 Until 2004, Yangzhou was not served by passenger rail.
-Yangzhou railway station began construction in 2003 and was completed a year later.
+Yangzhou Railway Station began construction in 2003 and was completed a year later.
 It is located on the western outskirts of the city, and is a major station on the Nanjing–Qidong railway, and provides direct passenger service to the provincial capital as well as a number of major cities to the west, north, and south (such as Xi'an, Wuhan, and Guangzhou), including an overnight Z-series express train to Beijing.
 Later, frequent high-speed (D-series) service has been introduced on this line as well.

-There is no direct rail service between Yangzhou and Shanghai, however; to travel to Shanghai, or elsewhere in the Yangtze Delta regions, travelers cross the Yangtze over the new Runyang Bridge to Zhenjiang (frequent commuter bus service is available) and take a train from the Zhenjiang Railway Station, which is located on the main Nanjing-Shanghai rail line.